Sadruddin Aga Khan: Death and remembrance

 Sadruddin Aga Khan died of cancer in Boston, Massachusetts, on 12 May 2003.
 His body was transported to Switzerland, where members of the diplomatic corps, government officials, and acquaintances paid respects at Château de Bellerive and signed condolence books at various locations internationally.

-Ruud Lubbers, then UNHCR High Commissioner, then UNHCR High Commissioner, issued a statement acknowledging Sadruddin’s tenure at the agency and his role during challenging periods.
+Ruud Lubbers, then UNHCR High Commissioner, then UNHCR High Commissioner, issued a statement acknowledging Sadruddin's tenure at the agency and his role during challenging periods.

 In accordance with his wishes, a private burial ceremony was held in Switzerland with family members present.
-Traditional Muslim rites were conducted too.
+Traditional Muslim rites were also conducted.
 The funeral procession took place from Château de Bellerive to the local cemetery of Collonge-Bellerive.
-A tribute from the Canton of Geneva noted the family's historical ties to the region and referenced their Persian descent."
+A tribute from the Canton of Geneva noted the family's historical ties to the region and referenced their Persian descent.

 A memorial ceremony was held at United Nations headquarters in New York on 28 October 2003.
-At the event, then-UN Secretary-General Kofi Annan highlighted Sadruddin’s contributions to humanitarian work and environmental issues.
+At the event, then-UN Secretary-General Kofi Annan highlighted Sadruddin's contributions to humanitarian work and environmental issues.

 He was survived by his wife Catherine, three stepsons—Alexandre, Marc, and Nicolas—and extended family including nephews, nieces, and cousins.
 It was his and Catherine's wish that their remains be interred in Egypt.

 Personal life

-Sadruddin Aga Khan’s family included several individuals with roles in political and international organizations.
+Sadruddin Aga Khan's family included several individuals with roles in political and international organizations.
 His grandmother was a descendant of Qajar Emperor Fath'Ali Shah.

 His father served as President of the League of Nations and held administrative positions in British India.
 He also served two terms as President of the League of Nations.
-His half-brother Aly Khan was Pakistan’s Ambassador to the United Nations.
-His nephew Karim Aga Khan was the fourth Imam of the Ismaili Muslims.
-Another brother, Amyn Aga Khan, previously worked for the United Nations before joining the Aga Khan’s secretariat.
-His niece Yasmin Aga Khan is involved in Alzheimer’s disease advocacy.
+His half-brother Aly Khan was Pakistan's Ambassador to the United Nations.
+His nephew Karim Aga Khan was the 49th Imam of the Ismaili Muslims.
+Another nephew, Amyn Aga Khan, previously worked for the United Nations before joining the Aga Khan's secretariat.
+His niece Yasmin Aga Khan is involved in Alzheimer's disease advocacy.

 He participated in cultural activities such as music, art, and literature, and attended cultural events in Europe and abroad.
 He engaged in outdoor activities including skiing and sailing.
 While a student at Harvard in 1953, he co-founded the Paris Review, a literary magazine.
 The magazine awards an annual fiction prize, the Aga Khan Prize for Fiction, established by his father.